camille-wa/Zaprionus-parasitoid-experiments/README.md

 # Host-switching assay

-This experiment compares adult emergence rates of *Z. indianus* and *Z. simulans* exposed to parasitoids for different amounts of time.
+This experiment compares adult emergence rates of *Z. indianus* and *D. simulans* exposed to parasitoids for different amounts of time.
 These data are shown in Figure 4.

 # Data file: